-To guide Department of Communities (Communities) staff in responding to queries and undertaking assessments regarding a child in employment, and in issuing a notice to limit or prohibit the employment of a child or children.
+To provide practice guidance to Department of Communities' staff on responding to queries and undertaking assessments regarding a child in employment, and in issuing a notice to limit or prohibit the employment of a child or children.

-The Act places a range of restrictions on the age children (under 18 years) can be employed and the kind of work they can do.
-A child is considered to be employed when he/she is engaged to carry out work, whether or not they receive payment, or any other kind of reward (s.188 of the Act).
+The Act places a range of restrictions on where children under 18 years can be employed and the kind of work they can do.
+A child is considered to be employed when he or she is engaged to carry out work, whether or not they receive payment, or any other kind of reward (s.188 of the Act).
 A brief summary of the laws are as follows:

 For further information, refer to the Employment of Children Laws Information Sheet (in related resources).

 All general enquiries about the employment of children laws should be directed to the Department of Commerce, Wageline on 1300 655 266, except where the concern is about the wellbeing of a child in a workplace.